-- level 1 category: financial instruments listed on an active market; - level 2 category: financial instruments whose measurement involves the use of valuation techniques based on observable parameters; - level 3 category: financial instruments whose measurement involves the use of valuation techniques based in whole or in part on unobservable parameters; an unobservable parameter being defined as a parameter whose value results from assumptions or correlations that are not based on observable market prices, on the same instrument at the valuation date, or on available observable market data on the same date.
+- Level 1 category: financial instruments listed on an active market. - Level 2 category: financial instruments whose measurement involves the use of valuation techniques based on observable parameters. - Level 3 category: financial instruments whose measurement involves the use of valuation techniques based in whole or in part on unobservable parameters; an unobservable parameter being defined as a parameter whose value results from assumptions or correlations that are not based on observable market prices, on the same instrument at the valuation date, or on available observable market data on the same date.

-Financial instruments recognised at fair value through profit or loss under level 3 are derivative liabilities recognised in respect of conversion options on certain convertible bonds (OC 2019, see Notes 11.3.2 and 11.3.4) and in respect of share subscription warrants attached to the Kreos non-convertible bond (see Note 11.3.1).
+Financial instruments recognised at fair value through profit or loss in level 3 are derivative liabilities recognised in respect of share subscription warrants attached to the Kreos non-convertible bond (see Note 11.3.1).